 Low Documentation Loans

-Getting a mortgage involves a lot of paperwork.
-You need to document your income by providing paystubs, W2 forms, tax returns, statements from various accounts, and more.
-When your lender or mortgage broker hounds you for documentation it's a good sign -- they're trying to get the best mortgage you can qualify for.
+Low-documentation or no-documentation loans allow borrowers to apply for a mortgage loan without the need to provide extensive financial documentation.
+Usually, getting a mortgage involves a lot of paperwork.
+You need to document your income by providing pay stubs, W2 forms, tax returns, statements from various accounts, and more.
+When your lender or mortgage broker hounds you for documentation it's a good sign—they're trying to get the best mortgage you can qualify for.

 Reasons for Low Documentation Loans

 There are several reasons you might not be able to—or willing to—provide information to a lender.
 For example:

 - Self-employed people prefer to show lower income for tax purposes, but this backfires when applying for loans

 - Young workers have a history of low wages or no history whatsoever

 - New business owners cannot show a past of consistent earnings (several years' worth is generally required)